Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Often called the “gateway to Everest,” Namche Bazaar is a bustling Sherpa town that offers a blend of local culture, vibrant markets, and stunning views of the surrounding mountains.
 It is also an important stop for acclimatization and supplies before heading higher.

-Located at 5,140 meters, Gorak Shep is the last stop before reaching Everest Base Camp.
+Located at 5,164 m, Gorak Shep is the last stop before reaching Everest Base Camp.
 The place has a relatively small number of people residing.
 It is also a perfect spot for you to see the breathtaking peaks and is also considered to be the perfect resting spot.

 The ultimate destination of the trek, Everest Base Camp, is a once-in-a-lifetime experience.
 Standing at the foot of the world’s highest mountain, you will be able to feel the magnitude of Everest and take in its grandeur as you explore the area.